 LTF increased substantially through the early 2000s and peaked in FY 2006-07; it was highly impacted by the recession that followed.
 After decreasing 35% from FY 2006-07 to FY 2009-10, LTF funding allocated to GCTD member jurisdiction (by population) has returned to its pre-recession level.
-In FY 2019-20 GCTD received \$18,142,280 in gross LTF funding.
-Due to the impact of COVID-19 and statewide orders to remain at home, GCTD's LTF for FY 19-20 was slightly reduced from the previous year.
+In FY 2020-21 GCTD received \$16,100,145 in gross LTF funding.
+Due to the continued impact of COVID-19 and statewide orders to remain at home, GCTD's LTF for FY 2020-21 was reduced from the previous year.

 In FY 2014-15, Gold Coast Transit, a joint powers authority (JPA), became Gold Coast Transit District as the result of state legislation.
-As a transit district, GCTD directly receives all LTF funds allocated to its member jurisdictions; previously Gold Coast Transit was allocated a portion of the LTF by its members based on budget requirements.
-GCTD's enabling legislation also allows GCTD members to claim from the district a portion of its LTF funds for transit services (not provided by the District) that the member funds or operates.
-In FY 2019-20 GCTD provided to its members \$2,381,529 in net LTF funding.
+As a transit district, GCTD directly receives all LTF funds allocated to its member jurisdictions.
+GCTD's enabling legislation also allows GCTD members to claim from the District a portion of its LTF funds for transit services (not provided by the District) that the member funds or operates.
+In FY 2020-21 GCTD provided to its members \$1,503,426 in net LTF funding.

-GCTD's second largest source of operating revenue is the Federal Transit Administration (FTA).
+GCTD's second largest source of operating revenue is the Federal Transit Administration (FTA) grants.
 Federal Section 5307 grants are allocated based on a federal formula and have remained relatively stable over the past ten years.
 Section 5307 is the core program that provides federal funds used for GCTD operating activities.
-GCTD expended \$5,797,498 in Section 5307 grant funds for eligible operating activities in FY 2019-20.
+GCTD expended \$2,588,567 in Section 5307 grant funds for eligible operating activities in FY 2020-21. \$163,251 was expended for Enhanced Mobility of Seniors and Individuals with Disabilities.
 GCTD also used Federal Congestion Mitigation and Air Quality Improvement (CMAQ) funds for bus replacements.
-GCTD expended \$2,478,840 in CMAQ funds replacing five buses in FY 2019-20.
+GCTD expended \$1,451,141 in CMAQ funds replacing three buses and \$616,179 towards Ventura Road (Route 23) operations in FY 2020-21.
+GCTD expended \$7,931,252 in Coronavirus Aid, Relief, and Economic Security (CARES) Act funding in FY 2020-21.

-Another revenue source for GCTD is State Transportation Assistance.
-While STA accounts for a small percentage of GCTD revenues (1.19% in FY 2019-20), STA does provide significant funding for competing Ventura County transit priorities such as Metrolink and VCTC Intercity Transit.
-GCTD expended \$404,624 in STA funds for operating activities in FY 2019-20.
+Another revenue source for GCTD is State Transportation Assistance (STA).
+Although STA accounts for less than 0.01% of GCTD revenues (\$243,716 in FY 2020-21), STA does provide significant funding for competing Ventura County transit priorities such as Metrolink and Ventura County Transportation Commission (VCTC) Intercity Transit.
+GCTD expended \$240,383 in STA funds for operating activities in FY 2020-21.